 Although there are quite a few remedies to lighten up smoker’s lips, nothing works as effectively as quitting.
 A big shout-out to you if you’re trying to do so.
 Here’s what you can do in the meanwhile.

 - Water helps… a lot.
 The more you drink, the more toxins of nicotine it helps flush out from your body.

 - Those fresh fruits and veggies are loaded with nutrients responsible for lightening skin.
 We know you already know!
 But gorging on fruits and vegetables can help compensate for all the harm smoking does to your body.

 - Speak to your doctor about Vitamin C and Vitamin E supplements.
 These vitamins do a great job by speeding up the process of tissue renewal.
 In due course you will notice your dark lips appear brighter than before.

 - Use a lip scrub.
 There are a number of such products available in the market today.
 Choose one that best suits your skin type and apply away.
 At least twice a week for best results.

 - There are a couple of natural remedies you may try, too.
 Lemon (being a natural bleaching agent), can be used to correct stained lips.
 You could also apply some almond oil (a natural skin lightener) over your lips before going to bed every night.

-Now the thing with these remedies is that they aren’t magical formulas that can transform dark lips overnight.
+Now the thing with these treatments is that they aren’t magical formulas that can transform dark lips overnight.
 If you’re looking for something that works a bit faster, fortunately there are non-surgical cosmetic procedures like Kaya lipcraft available today.
-Kaya lipcraft uses three key techniques to give you luscious lips: peels to gently exfoliate and replenish lips, advanced lasers to lighten them, and fillers to create contour and add volume.
+Kaya lipcraft uses three key techniques to give you luscious lips: peels to gently exfoliate and replenish lips, advanced lasers to lighten them, and lip fillers to create contour and add volume.
 Over a series of sessions, you will be looking at brighter lips.